mkudija/mkudija.github.io/reading-notes/_md/~Vest Pocket New Testament with Psalms and Proverbs-ESV.md

 ---
-aliases: [Vest Pocket New Testament with Psalms and Proverbs-ESV]
+aliases: [Vest Pocket New Testament with Psalms and Proverbs-ESV, Pocket ESV]
 title: Vest Pocket New Testament with Psalms and Proverbs-ESV
 author: Crossway Bibles
 category: Bibles